-- 7. Suppose you have a stack s that contains (1 2 3), with 1 being the top-of-stack, and a queue q that is empty.
-Using no other variables and only the push() and pop() stack operations and the add() and remove() queue operations, show a sequence of operations that leave the queue q empty and the stack s with each of the following contents. - (a) Leave the stack s with the contents (1 3 2) with 1 as top-of-stack. - (b) Leave the stack s with the contents (3 1 2) with 3 as top-of-stack. - 8.
-Suppose we implement a stack using a partially-filled array.
-What is wrong with storing the top-of-stack at location [0] and the bottom of the stack at the last used position of the array? - 9.
+- 7. Suppose we implement a stack using a partially-filled array.
+What is wrong with storing the top-of-stack at location [0] and the bottom of the stack at the last used position of the array? - 8.
 If we use a linked list with a head and a tail reference to implement a stack, which is better and why?
-Having the top-of-stack at the head of the linked list, or having the top-of-stack at the tail of the linked list? - 10.
+Having the top-of-stack at the head of the linked list, or having the top-of-stack at the tail of the linked list? - 9.
 Convert the following expression from postfix to infix notation.
 Use the minimum number of parentheses needed.

-11. Convert the following expressions from infix to postfix notation.
+10. Convert the following expressions from infix to postfix notation.

-12. Here is an incorrect pseudo code for an algorithm which is supposed to determine whether a String of parentheses is balanced: Give an example of an input string that is made up of only the characters '(' and ')', is unbalanced, but for which this algorithm will return true.
+11. Here is an incorrect pseudo code for an algorithm which is supposed to determine whether a String of parentheses is balanced: Give an example of an input string that is made up of only the characters '(' and ')', is unbalanced, but for which this algorithm will return true.
 Explain what is wrong with the algorithm.
 Can this algorithm ever incorrectly return false when its input string is a balanced string?

 '''

 boolean isBlanced( String input )

 {

 declare a character stack

 while ( input has more characters )

 {

 read a character from input

-if ( the character is a '('))
+if ( the character is a '(' )

 push it on the stack

 else if ( the stack is not empty )

 pop a character off the stack

 else

 return false

 }

 return true

 }

 '''

-13. Using the two stack algorithm for evaluating fully parenthesized infix expressions, draw the contents of the two stacks just after the '4' token has been read from the following input string and processed by the algorithm.
+12. Using the two stack algorithm for evaluating fully parenthesized infix expressions, draw the contents of the two stacks just after the '4' token has been read from the following input string and processed by the algorithm.

-14. Only one of the following four class definitions defines a proper abstract class.
+13. Only one of the following four class definitions defines a proper abstract class.
 Which one of the four is it?
 For the remaining three classes, briefly explain why it does not properly define an abstract class.

 '''

 class A1

 {

 abstract void unfinished();

 }

 abstract class A2

-{
+s

-abstract void unfinished(){}
+abstract void unfinished(){ }

 }

 abstract class A3

 {

 abstract void unfinished();

 }

 abstract class A4

-{
+s

 private abstract void unfinished();

 }

 '''

-15. Suppose that we have classes A, B, C and D. Suppose that B is a subclass of A, that C is a subclass of B, and D is a subclass of A. Suppose that we make the following declarations.
+14. Suppose that we have classes A, B, C and D. Suppose that B is a subclass of A, that C is a subclass of B, and D is a subclass of A. Suppose that we make the following declarations.

-'''

-A a1 = new A();

-A a2 = new C();

-D d1 = new D();
+A a1 = new A(); A a2 = new C(); D d1 = new D();

-'''